 Amaze Park: A Little Surprise Beyond the Resort

 Tucked just outside the main resort grounds is a space called Amaze.
-It’s set up like a small adventure park, with a peaceful garden, open fields, and activities that are quite different from the usual Club Med schedule.
+It’s set up like a small adventure park, with peaceful gardens, open fields, and activities that feel quite different from the usual Club Med atmosphere.

-The setting is beautiful.
-There’s a large tree in the centre, with the Jade Dragon Snow Mountain rising up in the background.
-It’s also become a popular spot for wedding photos, and it’s easy to see why.
-The area feels calm, open, and photogenic from every angle.
+The setting itself is beautiful.
+There’s a large tree standing in the centre with Jade Dragon Snow Mountain rising in the background, creating one of the most photogenic spots around the resort.
+It’s also become a popular location for wedding photography, and honestly, it’s easy to understand why.
+The entire area feels calm, spacious, and scenic from almost every angle.

-This was also where we had the chicken hotpot lunch.
-The meal isn’t part of the all-inclusive package, but it can be booked through reception.
-The dish was tasty and comforting, especially with the mountain air around us.
+This was also where we had the chicken hotpot lunch during one of our visits.
+The meal is not included within the all-inclusive package, but it can be arranged separately through reception.
+Sitting outdoors in the cool mountain air while enjoying a warm hotpot meal turned out to be a very enjoyable experience overall.

 Commercial Area: Culture, Crafts, and a Bit of Shopping